 Artie Lange, who has joked about the poor reception of films he's acted in, considers this to be the worst movie he has made.
 After seeing his brief scene in the beginning of the film, his mother and sister called him from the theater to ask if he would have any more scenes because they wanted to leave.

-There is a subtle reference to the old slapstick gag of the watermelon-and-the-hammer - it's when Mr. Furious, during the Sphinx' strange training session, is wearing watermelon on his feet and proceeds to bash them (off screen) with the tack hammer he is supposed to balance on his head.
+There is a subtle reference to the old slapstick gag of the watermelon and the Sledge-o-matic when Mr. Furious, during the Sphinx' strange training session, is wearing watermelon on his feet and proceeds to bash them (off screen) with the tack hammer he is supposed to balance on his head.